Categories

 LOCAL WISDOM

 • Make sure you give the Dallah Ferry a try.
 Dallah is a small village on the other side of the river from Yangon.
 While the ferry will be packed, it feels more like a trip to the floating market with all the vendors aboard.
+3,000 kyat ($1) round-trip.
+Great for a day trip to Twante (pottery workshops).

 • Two things to look out for in Yangon: tap water and malaria.
 Make sure you drink bottled water, and take your malaria medication.
+Avoid raw vegetables.

 • Dangerous areas: Yangon is a safe place, and petty crime is rare.
 It is still a major city, however, so use common sense and watch your surroundings when walking alone at night.